gmccreight/from-kinesis-to-druid/README.md

 This service pulls data from a Kinesis stream and sends data to Druid using the Tranquility server (which it runs locally).

-I have broken the project, and this documention into two sections describing each of the portions of work that this service does, `from-kinesis` and `to-druid`.
+I have broken the project, and this documention, into two sections describing each of the portions of work that this service does, `from-kinesis` and `to-druid`.

+The service will ultimately be running on Ubuntu 16.04 on production, so I use Vagrant to closely mimic the production setup.

 ## from-kinesis